-How a human resource team "connects" the external market to the internal infrastructure of an organization can ultimately mean the difference between overall organizational success and failure.
-This course will focus on managing and facilitating the culture of an organization requires defining in terms of organizational strategy and the voice of the customer.
-Culture management, setting the stage for change, formulating strategy, analyzing the need for change, and integrating and implementing the needed human capital of the organization in order to sustain a competitive advantage while adding value is covered in this course.
-This course will also address issues such as knowledge management, change management and capability building in order to create a culture connected to the market the organization serves.
+Managing and facilitating the culture of an organization requires defining the culture in terms of organizational strategy and the voice of the customer.
+How a human resources team "connects" the external market to the internal infrastructure of an organization can ultimately mean the difference between overall organizational success and failure.
+Culture management demands a set of competencies that demand we transform top, middle and supervisory Management as well as employee behaviors into a mode of being able to make things happen quickly and without error.
+Human resource professionals must be able to set the stage for change.
+They must be able to discuss content and fact, not only facilitate process.
+They must be able to formulate strategy, analyze the need for change and integrate and implement the needed human capital of the organization in order to sustain a competitive advantage while adding value.
+This course will focus upon what it takes for human resources to address issues such as knowledge management, change management and capability building to create a culture connected to the market the organization serves.